csc-training/geocomputing_course/materials/parallel_python.md

 `multiprocessing` might be the easiest to learn first.
 All of the above-mentioned spatial libraries use Dask, except `osmnx`, which uses `multiprocessing`.

+[Geoconda module](https://docs.csc.fi/apps/geoconda/) in CSC supercomputers includes all of the above-mentioned spatial libraries and from Python parallel libraries `multiprocessing`, `joblib` and `dask`, but not `mpi4py`.

 :::{admonition} How many cores can I use?
 :class: tip.